cloudmesh-book/book-latex-2018/tutorial/sd-card-ubuntu.md

 hid-sp18-503

-* In the file explorer, right clichk on the sd card and format the sd card
+* In the file explorer, right click on the sd card and format the sd card
 * Run ```df -h``` to list all the drives in the computer
 * Insert the sd card and run the command again
 * Now a new entry will be listed which is the sd card